manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 You will now review the results of the Password Spray attack.

 1. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulator** page.
 In the **Password Spray Attack** section, it should display **Attack Completed** once the attack is done.
 Select the **Refresh** icon on the address bar to refresh the results.
 This may take several minutes to complete, so you may need to refresh your screen several times.
-Once the attack is complete, select **View Report**.Select **View Report**.
+Once the attack is complete, select **View Report**.

 2. On the **Attack details** page, view the report for the **Password spray test** that you completed.
 Review the information on the page and note the results after having entered Lynne's actual password among the list of passwords that were entered for the simulation.